prianshu-singh/Netflix-DataAnalysis-Project/README.md

+Netflix Data Analysis Project 📊🎬
+Project Overview

-Analyze Netflix movies & shows to uncover trends in genres, ratings, release years, and countries.
-Visual insights reveal what’s popular and how content evolved over time.
+This project performs an in-depth analysis of Netflix movies and TV shows using Python.
+It explores trends, patterns, and insights related to genres, ratings, release years, and more.
+The aim is to understand Netflix content distribution and popularity over time.

+Key Objectives

+Analyze the growth of Netflix content over the years.

+Identify the most popular genres and countries.

+Examine the relationship between ratings, duration, and genres.

+Provide visual insights to support data-driven conclusions.

+Optional: Build recommendation or prediction models using the dataset.

+Dataset

+The dataset used in this project includes details about movies and TV shows on Netflix:

+Source: Kaggle - Netflix Movies and TV Shows

+Columns include:
+Title, Genre, Director, Cast, Country, Release Year, Rating, Duration, IMDb Score

+Technologies & Tools

+Languages: Python

-Tech: Python, Pandas, Matplotlib, Seaborn, Plotly
+Libraries: Pandas, NumPy, Matplotlib, Seaborn, Plotly
-Dataset: Kaggle Netflix Shows

-Highlights:
+Environment: Jupyter Notebook / Google Colab

+Exploratory Data Analysis (EDA)

+Distribution of movies and TV shows over the years

-Top genres & countries
+Most popular genres and countries

-Ratings & release year trends

-Content growth analysis
+Ratings analysis by genre, year, and country

+Duration trends and patterns

+Interactive visualizations for deeper insights